XronosSchedulingLtd/scheduleruserdocs/quicktour.rst

 this, showing lessons in one set at the start of the week, and lessons in the other at the end.

+Look closely at James Greenwood's maths lessons on Monday, Tuesday, Thursday and Friday.
+On Monday and Tuesday he is in 11 Mat3 with David Jones in L102.
+On Thursday and Friday he is in 11 Mat4 with Simon Philpotts in L101.
+(Click on the individual event entries to get this level of detail.)
+The system knows that James changed maths sets mid week, and the display of his schedule reflects this.

 Scheduler understands that the population of groups - particularly teaching sets - changes over time.
 It doesn't store just a list of members but full details of the group's population at any given moment in its